Q - Is the park currently offering the Reef Bay Hike?

 A - Each beach is different.
 Some have coral reefs, others have sea grass beds that turtles enjoy.
 Popular snorkel spots include Trunk Bay, Maho, Waterlemon Cay and Salt Pond.
 Read more about snorkeling places around the islands.
 Note: good snorkeling areas are highlighted in pink on the park brochure, You can find a copy at the Visitor Center or at the kiosk next to the playground.

 Q - Where can I purchase food in the park?

-A - Visitors can find food vendors at Honeymoon Beach, Trunk Bay and Maho Bay
+A - Visitors can find food vendors at Trunk Bay, Cinnamon Bay, Salt Pond, and Maho Bay

-Q - Where can I rent unbrellas, snorkel gear, chairs, kayaks or paddleboards?
+Q - Where can I rent umbrellas, snorkel gear, chairs, kayaks or paddleboards?

 A - Trunk Bay offers rentals of snorkel gear and chairs.
-Honeymoon and Maho offer rentals of kayaks, paddleboards as well as snorkel gear and chairs.
+Cinnamon and Maho offer rentals of kayaks, paddleboards as well as snorkel gear and chairs.

 Q - How can I get around if I do not have a car?

 A - You may take a taxi or the hourly Vitran bus that runs along Centerline Road.
 Schedules and Routes.
 There are also trails leading from Cruz Bay to Salomon Beach (1.4 miles) and Honeymoon Beach (1.5 miles) Visit our hiking page for more information.

 Q - Are there easy trails for families with small children or those who are looking for a short hike?